 To construct a record as an expression, i.e. without binding it to a variable, the new operator is required.
-In this case, storage is allocated and reclaimed as for a record variable declaration (§16.3.1), except that the temporary record goes out of scope at the end of the enclosing expression.

-To initialize a record variable with a non-default value, it can be assigned the value of a constructor call expression.
-The constructors for a record are defined in the same way as those for a class (§15.3).
+In this case, storage is allocated and reclaimed as for a record variable declaration (§17.2.1), except that the temporary record goes out of scope at the end of the enclosing statement.
+The constructors for a record are defined in the same way as those for a class (§16.3).

 Rationale.

 The new keyword disambiguates types from values.
-This is needed because of the close relationship between constructors and type specifiers for classes and records.
+This is needed because of the syntactic similarity between constructors and type specifiers for classes and records.